grislyeye/grislyeye.com/posts/black-griffin-preview-2.md

     </tr>
     <tr>
       <td class="number">7-8</td>
       <td><strong>Hot.</strong> Make a DC 13 Constitution per day exposed.
 If you fail your saving throw take 1 level of exhaustion.
+Roll with advantage if you’re wearing traveller’s clothes.
 Make the saving throw with disadvantage if you’re wearing heavy armour.
 You can ignore this condition if you double your water rations.</td>
     </tr>
     <tr>
       <td class="number">9+</td>
       <td><strong>Very Hot.</strong> Make a DC 16 Constitution per day exposed.
 If you fail your saving throw take 2 levels of exhaustion.
+Roll with advantage if you’re wearing traveller’s clothes.
 Make the saving throw with disadvantage if you’re wearing heavy armour.
 You can ignore this condition if you triple your water rations.
 There is a 1 in 4 chance there is a storm, in which case all Perception checks have disadvantage.</td>
     </tr>
   </tbody>
 </table>